fusesource/mqtt-client/readme.md

 * `setWillRetain`: Set to true if you want the Will to be published with the retain option.

+### Controlling Connection Reconnects

+Connection will automatically reconnect and re-establish messaging session if any network error occurs.
+You can control how often the reconnect is attempted and define maximum number of attempts of reconnects using the following methods:

+* `setConnectAttemptsMax` : The maximum number of reconnect attempts before an error is reported back to the client on the first attempt by the client to connect to a server.
+Set to -1 to use unlimited attempts.
+Defaults to -1.
+* `setReconnectAttemptsMax` : The maximum number of reconnect attempts before an error is reported back to the client after a server connection had previously been established.
+Set to -1 to use unlimited attempts.
+Defaults to -1.
+* `setReconnectDelay` : How long to wait in ms before the first reconnect attempt.
+Defaults to 10.
+* `setReconnectDelayMax` : The maximum amount of time in ms to wait between reconnect attempts.
+Defaults to 30,000.
+* `setReconnectBackOffMultiplier` : The Exponential backoff be used between reconnect attempts.
+Set to 1 to disable exponential backoff.
+Defaults to 2.

+### Configuring Socket Options

+You can adjust some socket options by using the following methods:

+* `setReceiveBufferSize` : Sets the size of the internal socket receive buffer.
+Defaults to 65536 (64k)

+* `setSendBufferSize` : Sets the size of the internal socket send buffer.
+   Defaults to 65536 (64k)

+* `setTrafficClass` : Sets traffic class or type-of-service octet in the IP header for packets sent from the transport.
+Defaults to `8` which means the traffic should be optimized for throughput.

+### Throttling Connections

+If you want slow down the read or write rate of your connections, use the following methods:

+* `setMaxReadRate` : Sets the maximum bytes per second that this transport will receive data at.
+This setting throttles reads so that the rate is not exceeded.
+  Defaults to 0 which disables throttling.

+* `setMaxWriteRate` : Sets the maximum bytes per second that this transport will send data at.
+This setting throttles writes so that the rate is not exceeded.
+  Defaults to 0 which disables throttling.

+### Using SSL connections

+If you want to connect over SSL/TLS instead of TCP, use an "ssl://" or "tls://" URI prefix instead of "tcp://" for the `host` field.
+For finer grained control of which algorithm is used.
+Supported protocol values are:

+* `ssl://`    - Use the JVM default version of the SSL algorithm.
+* `sslv*://`  - Use a specific SSL version where `*` is a version supported by your JVM.
+Example: `sslv3`
+* `tls://`    - Use the JVM default version of the TLS algorithm.
+* `tlsv*://`  - Use a specific TLS version where `*` is a version supported by your JVM.
+Example: `tlsv1.1`

+The client will use the default JVM `SSLContext` which is configured via JVM system properties unless you configure the MQTT instance using the `setSslContext` method.

+SSL connections perform blocking operations against internal thread pool unless you call the `setBlockingExecutor` method to configure that executor they will use instead.

+### Selecting the Dispatch Queue

+A [HawtDispatch](http://hawtdispatch.fusesource.org/) dispatch queue is used to synchronize access to the connection.
+If an explicit queue is not configured via the `setDispatchQueue` method, then a new queue will be created for the connection.
+Setting an explicit queue might be handy if you want multiple connection to share the same queue for synchronization.

 ## Using the Blocking API